 Active Watford and Three Rivers is a programme which is aimed at working with inactive people in Watford and Three Rivers, who are at risk from cardiovascular disease and/or mild to moderate mental health issues, helping them become active.

 The programme does this by providing face to face consultations, delivered by the Health and Wellbeing Specialist lasting for up to a year.
 Individuals will look at why they would like to become active, what barriers they might face, establish their goals and confidence levels as well as creating action plans.

-The Health and Wellbeing Specialist for Active Watford and Three Rivers is based within local GP surgeries and Community Centres, as well as Vicarage Road Stadium, to ensure people most in need of this service can access it.
+The Health and Wellbeing Project Manager for Active Watford and Three Rivers is based within local GP surgeries and Community Centres, as well as Vicarage Road Stadium, to ensure people most in need of this service can access it.
 These local organisations will make referrals to the service.

 You can self-refer into the scheme if you meet the following criteria:

 - Do less than 30 minutes of physical activity a week